-The Pupil Premium Grant, combined for the 2021-22 academic year with the Recovery Premium, is extra funding allocated to schools annually to support children identified as disadvantaged to improve their attainment and overcome barriers to reaching their full potential.
+The Pupil Premium Grant, combined with the Recovery Premium, is extra funding allocated to schools annually to support children identified as disadvantaged to improve their attainment and overcome barriers to reaching their full potential.

 Nationally, it has been recognised that the COVID-19 pandemic has had a disproportionately high impact on the education of disadvantaged children.
-This is why for the 2021-22 academic year, schools will receive the extra Recovery Premium grant to mitigate this impact.
+This is why for the current academic year, schools will again receive the extra Recovery Premium grant to mitigate this impact.

 Investing in high-quality teaching, for example: